f5businessdevelopment/bdOtelLab/docs/ex2.md

 <img src= "../images/Picture39.png">

-Several lines related to OTEL integration have been "remmed out".
+Several lines related to OTel integration have been "remmed out".
 Let's review the lines and remove the leading '#' to enable to line item.

 - Line 2 - The [NGINX Open Telemetry module](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/) has been installed on the lab NGINX instance.
-The module provides OTEL distributed tracing support and must also be loaded via the NGINX configuration.
+The module provides OTel distributed tracing support and must also be loaded via the NGINX configuration.
 Remove the leading '#' to enable loading of the module.

-- Line 10 -
+- Line 10 - The

 - Lines 11 thru 13 -